 Completed Coal Creek Preserve Project Highlights Expanding Vegetation Management

-A recently completed 2.5-mile shaded fuel break in our Coal Creek Preserve along Skyline Boulevard with the California Conservation Corps illustrates the types of projects we implement to improve ecological health, wildland fire resilience and safety.
+In 2021 Midpen completed a 2.5-mile shaded fuel break in our Coal Creek Preserve along Skyline Boulevard with the California Conservation Corps, which illustrates the types of projects we implement to improve ecological health, wildland fire resilience and safety.
+This winter, we're returning to maintain it.

 Before work begins on any Midpen project, biologists survey for, map and flag areas needing extra protection for sensitive plants and wildlife.
 At Coal Creek, this included wood rat nests and a population of rare popcorn flowers.

-Using hand and mechanical work, and prioritizing non-native and invasive plants and trees, California Conservation Corps crews spent 14 weeks clearing dense brush from tree groves, removing low and hanging tree limbs and mowing along existing roads and trails in the preserve.
-The goal of the fuel break is to stop or slow potential fires, keep them on the ground and provide firefighters with a place to take a stand.
+Using hand and mechanical work, and prioritizing non-native and invasive plants and trees, California Conservation Corps crews spent 14 weeks in 2021 clearing dense brush from tree groves, removing low and hanging tree limbs and mowing along existing roads and trails in the preserve.

 This project was a high priority in CalFire’s Community Wildfire Protection Plan and was supported by San Mateo County Supervisor Don Horsley, San Mateo Resource Conservation District, South Skyline FireSafe Council and a Proposition 68 grant.